Parks

 the states of AL,MS,TN

 The Natchez Trace Parkway is a 444-mile recreational road and scenic drive through three states.
-It roughly follows the "Old Natchez Trace" a historic travel corridor used by American Indians, "Kaintucks," European settlers, slave traders, soldiers, and future presidents.
-Today, people can enjoy not only a scenic drive but also hiking, biking, horseback riding, and camping along the parkway.
+It roughly follows the "Old Natchez Trace," a historic travel corridor used by American Indians, "Kaintucks," European settlers, slave traders, soldiers, and future presidents.
+Today, people can enjoy a scenic drive as well as hiking, biking, horseback riding, and camping along the Parkway.

 -